-A few days after the impressive launch, the technical details about the new flagship products of AMD The graphics processing market is beginning to become clear, and test results are also coming with them Performence First and promising
+A few days after the impressive launch, the technical details about the new flagship products of AMD The graphics processing market is beginning to become clearer, and with them come the results of first and promising performance tests.

 Now, a few days later, the picture is beginning to clear.
 Official reviews are not yet available (they will arrive next week, in conjunction with the official launch of 24 in June), but extensive technical details and initial performance evidence are available.

-The competition is very tight, but the Fury X leads in almost every situation - according to AMD tests
+The competition is very close, but the Fury X leads in almost every situation - according to tests by AMD

-It is not certain that we will be able to decide which of these three are entitled to be defined as the most powerful single-party card in the world for the yearOr a little less), But the very fact that AMD was able to catch up with a gap so large that it opened NVIDIA Over the past year and a half, it has been very impressive - all the more so when you consider a declared average power consumption of 275 watts for the Fury X, which is not too far from the thermal envelope of competitors fromNVIDIA Which stands on the 250 watts.
+It is not certain that we will be able to decide which of these three are entitled to be defined as the most powerful single-party card in the world for the yearOr a little less), But the very fact that AMD was able to catch up with a gap so large that it opened NVIDIA In the last year and a half it has been very impressive - all the more so when you take into account the declared average power consumption of 275 watts for the Fury X, which is not too far from the thermal envelope of competitors fromNVIDIA Which stands on the 250 watts.